gvwilson/sensibleadventures/coriandel/coriandel.md

 Soft-soled shoes scuffed the stones behind me.
 The emir straightened up.
 "Well?" he barked.
 "Do you have her?"

-"No, Highness."
+"No, Grace."
 I didn't turn to look at the speaker.
 "The madwoman's houseman went to her seeking help for his mistress.
 She and her maid chose poison."

 "Of course they did."
 The prince sighed.
 "Do what you need to, then prepare their bodies with all honors.
 We'll make a gift of them for the ambassador."

-"Highness."
+"Grace."
 Soft steps receded.
 What had that all been about?
 Nothing to do with me, whatever it was.
 Madwomen and poison---that was someone else's story.

 The emir sat brooding on his throne.
 One tiddle tum tum, two tiddle tum